 - Address the Impacts of Recreation on Wildlife and Habitats Work with land management partners to proactively manage visitors and maintain infrastructure to provide positive outdoor recreation experiences while limiting resource impacts.
 Utilize best practices when developing new trails or other outdoor infrastructure.

-Increase capacity of outdoor recreation providers and stewardship organizations to engage volunteers, including youth and young adults, and enhance other types of support for stewardship and citizen science activities.
+Increase capacity of outdoor recreation providers and stewardship organizations to engage volunteers, including youth and young adults, and enhance other types of support for stewardship and community science activities.